cicaleseandrea/advent-of-code/README.md

 `./gradlew clean test -Dorg.gradle.java.home=/path/to/java12`

 ## Enable printing to `stdout`
-Some days have a flag to enable drawing a representation of the puzzle to `stdout`.
+Some days have a flag to enable printing a representation of the puzzle to `stdout`.

 ## Enable interactive mode
-13th December 2019 has a flag to enable an interactive mode.
+13th December 2019 has a `main` method that enables a really basic interactive mode.
 Enjoy! 🕹️

 ## TODO
 - try out Kotlin